dehoyostc/agent-communication-protocol/docs/CARP-v0.3-knowledge-layers.md

 - The algorithms or methods by which Cognitive Dynamics observations are derived
 - Specific Cognitive Dynamics schemas or field definitions (to be defined in CARP v0.3 object definitions)
 - Additional Meta-Representational domains beyond Cognitive Dynamics
-- ACP exchange operations specific to Meta-Representational Knowledge
+- CARP exchange operations specific to Meta-Representational Knowledge
 - Compatibility scoring algorithms that incorporate Cognitive Dynamics

 These will be addressed in subsequent specifications or in implementing applications built on CARP.